zjsgit/HubPlatform/Readme.txt

 # HubPlatform

-This web platform aims to predict key proteins from PPI data, subcellular location information data and gen expression data according to constructing spatiotemporal dynamic network.
+This web platform aims to predict key proteins from PPI data, subcellular location information data and gene expression data according to constructing spatiotemporal dynamic network.

-This web application include four section, Filter, Submit and Visualization.
+This web application include three section, Filter, Submit and Visualization.

 Filter Section: This section's aim is to filter Protein Protein Interaction.
 That is to say, delete the edge that appears more than twice.
 At the same time, it can tell you the number of protein node and edge after filtering.

 There is a example.